HAMPDEN, NEWBURGH, WINTERPORT & FRANKFORT

 R.S.U. #22 does not accept unsolicited food items at school (i.e., birthday cupcakes).
-This is to better manage our district’s wellness policy guidelines, food allergy safety and to prioritize non-food* rewards and treats. (*Regarding birthdays, Weatherbee School announces each student’s birthday and gives a small token to each child from the office.)
+This is to better manage our district’s wellness policy guidelines, food allergy safety and to prioritize non-food* rewards and treats. (*Regarding birthdays, Weatherbee School announces each student’s birthday.)
 Rest assured, that we recognize how special this day is to our children and reach out to give them this special recognition.

 Your child’s classroom teacher will inform you when classroom celebrations will be occurring and what type of snacks are sought to provide healthy options and perhaps a sweet or two.
 In accordance with district nutrition policies, all food brought in for class parties must include a healthy option.

 Birthdays or other party invitations may be handed out at school ONLY if all boys/girls in the classroom are invited.
 Prior permission must be given by the classroom teacher.
 If you plan an after school party at your home, please be aware that buses may be full and unable to transport additional students.
 Permission from the bus company must be ascertained at 862-3984.

 We sincerely appreciate your efforts to support our policies and to understand our rationale for implementing them.